zerotwooneone/percolator/source/Percolator.Node/README.md

 -   **Secure Sessions**: Establishes end-to-end encrypted communication channels using a modern cryptographic handshake (X3DH).
 -   **Identity Management**: Securely generates and manages the user's cryptographic identity.

-## Operational Modes

-The node operates through distinct commands:

--   **Host Mode**: Run the `host` command to start the node, listen for incoming connections, and host the gRPC service.
-This makes your node available to other peers.
--   **Connect Mode**: Use the `connect` command to initiate a secure session with a hosting peer.
--   **Send Mode**: Once a session is established, use the `send` command with a valid `conversationId` to send encrypted messages.

 ## Platform Dependencies

 ### Windows Only